sahareitam/stock_pattern_detector/README.md

 - Use Cloud SQL for persistent database storage
 - Set up Cloud Monitoring for tracking application performance
 - Implement Cloud Scheduler for scheduling tasks
-- Use Cloud Secret Manager for secure credential management

-### Kubernetes Basics
-- Package the application as Docker containers
-- Basic Kubernetes deployment for orchestration
-- Use configuration files for environment settings

 ### Machine Learning Enhancements
 - Improve pattern detection with simple classification models